Master of Science in Applied Nutrition — Frequently Asked Questions

 Your Support Specialist is your on-the-ground advocate at the University – from questions on textbooks, to registration, to financial aid and more, they are there to help you make your academic journey successful.
-And of course, this dedicated support is provided in addition to the tremendous support you will receive from program staff, your academic advisor, course instructors and fellow classmates.
+This dedicated support runs parallel to the tremendous support you will receive from program staff, your academic advisor, course instructors and fellow classmates.

 You can learn more about the kind of support you’ll receive by watching our “Student Support at UNE Online” webinar.

-For the best outcomes, our Student Support Specialists recommend that you reserve 15-20 hours a week for coursework and studying.
+For the best outcomes, our student support specialists recommend that you reserve at least 15-20 hours a week for coursework and studying.

 Tuition for the Master of Science in Applied Nutrition can be found here on the Tuition & Costs page.